Upper School Faculty

 Johanna Edwards

-A graduate of the University of Oxford, where she earned a BA and a MA in Mathematics, she most recently worked at Alton Convent School in Hampshire, U.K. as the Head of Mathematics for grades six through twelve.
-Prior to this position, Jo was Head of the Upper School Mathematics Department at Rowland Hall - St. Mark's in Salt Lake City.
+A graduate of the University of Oxford, where she earned a BA and a MA in Mathematics, she has worked on A Level curriculum design for the national examination boards in the U.K. and has extensive experience as Head of Mathematics on both sides of the Atlantic.
+Prior to joining Sun Valley Community School, Jo worked at Alton Convent School in Hampshire, U.K. as the Head of Mathematics for grades six through twelve, and also at Latymer Upper School in Hammersmith, London.
+Jo was also Head of the Upper School Mathematics Department at Rowland Hall - St. Mark's in Salt Lake City for ten years.

 Jo initially came to the U.S. in 1996, when she was awarded a Fulbright Scholarship.
-Her desire to return to the mountains and the wide open spaces of the American West and to work at a school that incorporates an academic setting with a standard-setting Outdoor Program brought her to Sun Valley Community School.
+Her desire to return to the mountains and the wide open spaces of the American West and to work at a school that incorporates an academic setting with an outstanding Outdoor Program brought her to Sun Valley Community School.

 Science